Activating National Oil Companies for Climate Progress: Financial Strategies to Cut Methane Pollution

-Amid rising awareness of the climate impact of methane and improving methane detection technologies, unabated methane emissions present a material risk to national oil companies, their host governments, and their financial stakeholders.
+As NOCs play catch-up in the race to curb methane pollution, the finance sector has an important role to play because methane emissions present a material risk to national oil companies, their host governments, and their financial stakeholders.

 of the top 20 publicly traded companies have set methane targets.

 of the top 20 NOCs have set methane targets.

 The pathways for NOCs to reduce methane emissions borrow heavily from learnings by their private sector and publicly traded peers and include four key steps.

 Measure methane emissions